1TSHARUKA/Emotional_Interruption_Analysis/README.md

 This final project is inspired by and extends the analysis presented in
 <a href="https://core-prod.cambridgecore.org/core/journals/journal-of-law-and-courts/article/let-me-just-interrupt-you-estimating-gender-effects-in-supreme-court-oral-arguments/4870F0FD3BEF0E00AF46F8D64EDA2289"> “Let Me Just Interrupt You”: Estimating Gender Effects in Supreme Court Oral Arguments </a>, forthcoming in the Journal of Law and Courts by Erica Cai, Ankita Gupta, Katherine A. Keith, Brendan O’Connor, and Douglas Rice.
 While the original study focuses on identifying gender-based disparities in interruption patterns during U.S. Supreme Court oral arguments, this project extends their work by investigating whether such interruptions also shift the semantic meaning of advocates’ arguments — exploring potential downstream impacts on the framing and substance of legal discourse.
+The working paper has been published on <a href="https://arxiv.org/abs/2512.05832">arXiv</a>.

 If you use or cite the original dataset or replication code, please include the following citation as requested by the authors: